MrRiksim/grandytojai_scrapers/README.md

 ## Overview

-This Python script scrapes product data from the Skytech.lt website, specifically from the computer components category.
+This Python script scrapes products from e-commerce websites, specifically from the computer components category.
 It extracts product models, names, and prices, then saves the data into CSV files.

 ## Dependencies